underctrl-io/commandkit/CONTRIBUTING.md

 git push origin your-feature-or-bugfix
 ```

-7. Open a pull request in the main project repository (master branch).
+7. Open a pull request in the main project repository (main branch).
 Describe your changes and any relevant information.

 ## Submitting Issues